 The Milwaukee Symphony partners with Carnegie Hall’s Weill Music Institute to bring the Link Up program to our community.
 Link Up pairs orchestras across the country with students in grades 3-5 at schools in their local communities to explore orchestra repertoire through a year-long, hands-on music curriculum.
 Linking your classroom to the concert hall, students will learn to sing and play the soprano recorder while learning basic musical concepts in preparation to perform with the orchestra at the concert.

-The Orchestra ROCKS
+LINK UP: The Orchestra SINGS

 10:15 am & 12:00 pm | Bradley Symphony Center